duneanalytics/docs/docs/features/teams.md

   * ✏️ **Editor:** in addition to the above, they can create and edit queries under the team’s domain.
   * ⚙️ **Admin:** in addition to the above, they can manage the team and its content.

-{% hint style="info" %}
+!!! info
     Once the user has been invited, they will receive an email.
 They can also directly go to [Settings > Teams](https://dune.com/settings/teams), and accept their invite there.
-{% endhint %}

 #### Team content